 You also get a customizable control ring and function button.
 So you can set the ring to control the aperture or ISO according to your needs and preferences.

 Bokeh is fairly neutral at wide apertures and slightly less impressive when stopped down.
-Perhaps a consideration if you want a dual portrait-macro lens.
+This is a big consideration if you want a macro lens that also shoots portraits.

 The autofocus on the Z 105mm f/2.8 VR is reasonably fast and accurate.
 And manual focus is always available via the focus ring.